Skip to main content

 Come experience Lake George in the fall!
 Photo: Fort William Henry.

-Saturday Morning: Get in a Round of Golf at Top of the World or Hike Up Prospect Mountain (Both Also Have Drive-Up Options!)
+Saturday Morning: Get in a Round of Golf at Top of the World or Hike Up Prospect Mountain (Or Drive Up!)

 golf cart with foliage in the back